Path-Restore: Learning Network Path Selection for Image Restoration: Introduction

 We summarize the merits of Path-Restore as follows: 1) Thanks to the dynamic path-selection mechanism, our method achieves comparable or superior performance to existing approaches with faster speed on various restoration tasks.
-2) Our method is particularly effective in real-world denoising, where the noise distribution is spatially variant within an image.
-We achieve the state-of-the-art performance on the realistic Darmstadt Noise Dataset (DND)~\cite{plotz2017benchmarking} benchmark\footnote{https://noise.visinf.tu-darmstadt.de/benchmark/\#results\_srgb} 3) Our method is capable of balancing the performance and complexity trade-off by simply adjusting a parameter in the proposed reward function during training.
-4) After RL-Restore~\cite{yu2018crafting}, this is another successful attempt of combining reinforcement learning and deep learning to solve image restoration problems.
+2) Our method is particularly effective in real-world denoising, where noise distribution is spatially variant within an image.
+We achieve state-of-the-art performance on the realistic Darmstadt Noise Dataset (DND)~\cite{plotz2017benchmarking} benchmark\footnote{\url{https://noise.visinf.tu-darmstadt.de/benchmark/#results_srgb}}.
+3) Our method is capable of balancing the performance and complexity trade-off by adjusting a hyper-parameter in the proposed reward function during training.